Performance of Grover's search algorithm with diagonalizable collective noises: GSA with diagonalizable noises in Bloch presentation

-We investigate that the performance of GSA with different diagonalizable noises in Bloch presentation in this section.
+In this section, we analyze the effect of various diagonalizable noises on the performance of the Grover search algorithm in the Bloch representation.

-\subsection{Phase flip and Phase damping noises in GSA}
+\subsection{Phase flip and phase damping noises in GSA}

-Phase flip and phase damping are the most special and important noises in quantum information processing.
-There is no corresponding noise in classical information processing.
-Let $\sqrt{\gamma}=2p-1$, the actions of phase flip and phase damping are the same as shown in the proof of Theorem \ref{Th1}.
-In other words, besides the physical mechanism, the effects of phase flip and phase damping acting on GSA are the same.
+In this subsection, we will focus on the effects of phase flip and phase damping, two of the most significant noises in quantum information processing, on Grover's algorithm (GSA).
+There is no equivalent noise in classical information processing.
+We will use Theorems 1 and 2 to demonstrate that the impact of these two types of noise on GSA is similar.

-For GSA with phase damping noise in Bloch, it has been discussed by Rastegin \cite{Rastegin}.
-In his paper, the phase damping noise acted on the two oracles $O$ and $R$.
+GSA with phase damping noise in Bloch has been discussed by Rastegin \cite{Rastegin}.
+In that paper, the phase damping noise acted on the two oracles $O_B$ and $R_B$.
 For completeness and clarity, we briefly survey the main results.
-In this section, we will discuss how the phase flip noise acts on the whole Grover iteration $G$.
-As a matter of fact, the same results can be obtained for both of them according to Theorems \ref{Th1} and \ref{Th2}.
+In this subsection, we will discuss how the phase flip noise acts on the whole Grover iteration $G$.
+In fact, the same results can be obtained for both of them according to Theorems \ref{Th1} and \ref{Th2}.

+Rastegin's paper \cite{Rastegin} dealt with the impact of phase damping noise on the Bloch sphere representation of GSA.
+The phase damping noise affects both the oracles $O_B$ and $R_B$.
+To summarize the key findings, this subsection will examine the impact of phase flip noise on the entire Grover iteration $G$.
+It can be noted that the same outcomes can be attained for both phase damping and phase flip noise, as demonstrated by Theorems 1 and 2.

-In two dimensions of $r_x$ and $r_z$, we have shown that $E_{p}= $ for both of phase flip and phase damping.
-The noisy Grover iteration with phase flip becomes
+In the two dimensions of $r_x$ and $r_z$, we have shown that for both phase flip and phase damping, $E_{p}= $.
+The noisy Grover iteration $G_E$ with phase flip is given by with eigenvalues where and